ContextSwitchWang/DefinitionPullingToolSet/README.md

     ended with `.sc` extension.
 You want to use multiple files thus only changed ones will be rebuilt.

-2. Run `automake.sh` in the same directory to generate Makefile
+2. Run `automake.sh` in the same directory of the source files to generate Makefile

 3. In the same directory run `make`.
 When you do that `get.sh` will be run for every source file modified since last build.